Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: The fast path protocol

 \section{The \sysnamefpc fast path protocol}

 For workloads necessitating consensus, the \sysnamec protocol successfully achieves a low latency bound.
 However, popular workloads~\cite{neiheiser2024chiron} such as asset transfers, payments or NFT minting, can be finalized before consensus, through and even lower latency fast path.
-This section presents \sysnamefpc that extends the consensus protocol with such consensusless transactions. \Cref{sec:detailed-fastpath} provides a deeper description of \sysnamefpc.
+This section presents \sysnamefpc that extends the consensus protocol with such consensusless transactions.